 Families and children in Latvia

-Healthcare in Latvia is free, but expats moving to Latvia with families should note that the quality of public healthcare is likely to be below the standards they're used to, especially outside of Riga.
+Healthcare in Latvia is free, but expats moving with families should note that the quality of public healthcare is likely to be below the standards they're used to, especially outside of Riga.
 Expats are advised to get private international insurance.

 The public education system is also likely to be below expat standards and, with Latvian being the primary language of instruction at state schools, many expats choose to send their children to one of the international schools in Riga instead.